AmelieAlonah/AmelieAlonah/README.md

 ✨I'm a developer Junior.✨

-I want learning about everything about front & back. 😄
+I want learning about everything about front & back & litle about DevoOps too. 😄
 <br>
 <br>
 I learn for front-end developement :